Tropical Storm Gabrielle (2007)

 Tropical Storm Gabrielle was a short-lived tropical cyclone that passed over North Carolina before tracking out to sea.
 The seventh named storm of the 2007 Atlantic hurricane season, Gabrielle developed as a subtropical cyclone on September 8 about 385 mi southeast of Cape Lookout, North Carolina.
-Unfavorable wind shear impacted the storm for much of its duration, although a temporary decrease in the shear allowed the cyclone to become a tropical storm.
+Unfavorable wind shear affected the storm for much of its duration, although a temporary decrease in the shear allowed the cyclone to become a tropical storm.
 On September 9, Gabrielle made landfall at Cape Lookout National Seashore in the Outer Banks of North Carolina with winds of 60 mph.
 Turning to the northeast, the storm quickly weakened and dissipated on September 11.

 In advance of the storm, tropical cyclone watches and warnings were issued for coastal areas, while rescue teams and the U.S. Coast Guard were put on standby.
 The storm dropped heavy rainfall near its immediate landfall location but little precipitation elsewhere.
 Along the coast of North Carolina, high waves, rip currents, and storm surge were reported.
 Slight localized flooding was reported.
 Gusty winds also occurred, though no wind damage was reported.
-Along the coast of Florida, rough surf drowned one person.
+One person drowned in rough surf caused by the storm in Florida.
 Overall damage was minor.